Ivenzzz/bhcmis-punta-mesa/README.md

 ## Introduction
 Welcome to the Barangay Healthcare Management and Information System for Brgy.
-Punta Mesa.This system is designed to streamline the management of healthcare services and information within the barangay, providing a centralized platform for residents, healthcare providers, and local government officials.
+Punta Mesa.This system is designed to streamline the management of healthcare services and information within the barangay, providing a centralized platform for residents and healthcare providers.

 ## Features
 - Resident Management: Register and manage resident information, including personal and health details.